-and composition in the starchy endosperm are established gradually during development, with different proteins accumulating at different rates at different stages (Tosi et al., 2011).
-However, such analyses are only able to measure protein accumulation, not protein deposition at a defined stage.
-In order to study this, Moore et al. (2016) fed 15N-labelled glutamine to developing grains, via microcapillary tubes inserted into the rachis, and determined protein deposition by measuring the degree of enrichment of protein bodies in individual cells with 15N using NanoSIMS (secondary ion mass spectrometry).
-Isotope was fed for 6h and the developing caryopses harvested either immediately, after 24 h or after 7 days.
+Microscopy of developing wheat grains using specific antibodies for immunolocalization 301 shows that the gradients in protein content and composition in the starchy endosperm are 302 303 established gradually during development, with different proteins accumulating at different rates at different stages (Tosi et al., 2011).
+However, such analyses are only able to 304 measure protein accumulation, not protein deposition at a defined stage.
+In order to study 305 this, Moore et al (2016) fed N-labelled glutamine to developing grains, via microcapillary 306 tubes inserted into the rachis, and determined protein deposition by measuring the degree of 307 enrichment of protein bodies in individual cells with N using NanoSIMS (secondary ion 308 mass spectrometry).
+Isotope was fed for 6 hours and the developing caryopses harvested 309 either immediately, after 24 hours or after 7 days.
 This showed that the labelled substrate was transported radially from its point of entry in the groove across the central starchy endosperm to the protein-rich sub-aleurone cells.
-This is illustrated in Fig. 5, which shows that after 7 days most of the 15 N is present in large protein bodies in the sub-aleurone cells.
+This is illustrated in Figure 5, which shows that after 7 days most of the N is present in large protein bodies in the sub-aleurone cells.

-This raises the question of why the amino acid substrate is transported across the developing starchy endosperm to be incorporated into protein in the cells just below the aleurone layer.
-The simplest explanation is that the genes encoding gluten proteins are also differentially expressed, being most strongly expressed in the sub-aleurone cells.
-This is certainly the case for a LMW subunit gene, which is strongly expressed in these cells but only weakly expressed in the central starchy endosperm (Stoger et al., 2001).
-Thus, high levels of gluten protein gene expression may provide a sink for amino acid substrates in the sub-aleurone cells, resulting in a concentration gradient which drives transport from the transfer cells in the groove.
-This hypothesis is consistent with the study of Ugalde and Jenner (1990) who measured the concentrations of soluble amino acids across the developing endosperm.
-They found that the concentrations decreased from the endosperm cavity to the mid-point and then increased from the midpoint to the periphery.
-Based on this they concluded that the high level of protein accumulation in the peripheral cells could not be attributed to the pattern of substrate supply and that the transport of amino acids did not limit protein synthesis.
+This raises the question of why the amino acid substrate is transported across the 314 developing starchy endosperm to be incorporated into protein in the cells just below the 315 aleurone layer.
+The simplest explanation is that the genes encoding gluten proteins are also 316 317 differentially expressed, being most strongly expressed in the sub-aleurone cells.
+This is certainly the case for a LMW subunit gene, which is strongly expressed in these cells but 318 only weakly expressed in the central starchy endosperm (Stoger et al., 2001).
+Thus, high 319 320 levels of gluten protein gene expression may provide a sink for amino acid substrates in the sub-aleurone cells, resulting in a concentration gradient which drives transport from the 321 transfer cells in the groove.
+This hypothesis is consistent with the study of Ugalde and 322 Jenner (1990) who measured the concentrations of soluble amino acids across the 323 324 developing endosperm.
+They found that the concentrations decreased from the endosperm 325 cavity to the mid-point and then increased from the midpoint to the periphery.
+Based on this 326 they concluded that the high level of protein accumulation in the peripheral cells could not be 327 attributed to the pattern of substrate supply and that the transport of amino acids did not limit protein synthesis.
+328

-The difference in developmental programming of the sub-aleurone cells with respect to other starchy endosperm cells may result from their different lineages, the sub-aleurone cells being derived from anticlinal divisions of the aleurone cells, which continue to divide up to about 14 days after anthesis (Bechtel et al., 2003).
-This differential programming may also account for the differences in the
+The difference in developmental programming of the sub-aleurone cells with respect to other starchy endosperm cells may result from their different lineages, the sub-aleurone cells being derived from anticlinal divisions of the aleurone cells, which continue to divide up to about 14 days after anthesis (Bechtel and Wilson, 2003).
+This differential programming may also account for the differences in the accumulation of starch between the sub-aleurone and other starchy endosperm cells.